yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/Kubernetes-Workshop6.md

             @HeaderParam("x-ot-span-context") String xotspan) {
          // your business logic code.

-        // In side of your application, you need to invoke out side of services
+        // Inside of your application, you need to invoke out side of services
         // You need to propaget the headers to the out services like follows

         Client client = ClientBuilder.newBuilder()